Are winter tires worth it? The simple answer is yes.

 4. Staying off the roads or driving slowly isn't always the solution

-Some people think driving slower or staying off the road is the way to handle winter driving conditions.
-Both are somewhat true, but consider that these can both be used as arguments can confirm there is a big risk to not purchasing winter tires.
+Some people think driving slower or staying off the road is the best way to handle winter driving conditions.
+Both are somewhat true, but consider that these can both be used as arguments to confirm there is a big risk in not purchasing winter tires.

 There are road conditions beyond the skillset of any driver.
 We possess technology to assist us and winter tires utilize some the finest technology advancements for driving in winter conditions.

 Staying home isn't always an option in the case of family or medical emergencies, food situations, etc. Why not have winter tires and rims and give yourself a basic and meaningful driving advantage?

 5. A little bit of prevention can save lives